-The Beacon will not be published next week.
-Look for us on Oct.
-22

-Sports This Week

--

-Football

-Sat., Oct.
-12 New York Institute away 1:00

-Soccer

-Tues., Oct.
-8 Montclair State

-Sat., Oct.
-12 Glassboro StateAway 1:00

-Cross Country

-Tues., Oct.
-8 Montclair State Home 4:00

-Field Hockey

-Wed., Oct.
-9 Brooklyn Var Home 3-00

-Wed., Oct.
-9 Bergen Community Coll

-Home 4:40 Fri., Oct.
-11 Kings

-Fri Oct 11 Kings

-Fri., Oct.
-11 Kings J.V.
-Home 3:00

-Tennis

-Tues., Oct.
-8 Brooklyn Coll

-Thurs., Oct.
-10 FDU (Teaneck)

-∀ olleyba ∏

-Wed., Oct.
-9 Brooklyn Coli Var.
-Homo 2-20

-Wed., Oct.
-9 Brooklyn Coll J.V.
-Home 3:30

-3:30

-WPC booters lose to NCE 2-0

-By RICH GRALERT

-In an non-conference soccer match, Newark College of Engineering shut-out WPC 2-0 at Wigh: nan Field Wednesday, Despite the score, ce didn't get its first goal until late in the game.

-Both teams played equally well in the first har.
-The defense of both teams were able to hold both teams were able to hold back the offensive attacks, nce did manage to breakaway but freshmen Joe Felice, the only Pioneer back, managed to kick the ball out of bounds off an opponent's leg.
-WPC had a few good scoring opportunities but the shots were wide of the goal.
-Necdet Muldur the Pioneers.

-Necdet Muldur, the Pioneers all-time leading scorer, dis-played a mobility his fancy footwork to the opponents by faking them out.
+New coach, Larry Blomber has the harriers in top physic shape, as they prepare to defer their NISCAC championsis Because of the consistency at strength of the top five runne WPC is listed as a heavy favor to repeat as NISCAC champles WPC starts the defense of the title at Garrett Mt. on Tuesd ortober 8, versus Monda St.Other - meets withing conference will be against to ton State, Glassboro State, a Jersey City State.
+WPC booters lose to NCE 2-0 By RICH GRALERT In an non-conference soccer match, Newark College of Engineering shut-out WPC 2-0 at Wightman Field Wednesday. pite the score, ce didn't get its first goal until late in the game.
+Both teams played equally well in the first haf.
+The defense of in the first haf.
+The defense of both teams were able to hold back the offensive attacks, noe did manage to breakaway but Freshmen Joe Felice, the only Fioneer back, managed to kick the ball out of bounds off an opponent's leg.
+WPC had a few sood storing opportuities had good scoring opportunities but the shots were wide of the goal.
+Necdet Muldur, the Pioneers all-time leading scorer, dis-played a mobility his fancy footwork to the opponents by faking them out. faking them out.
 He once managed to get to the left of the goal and shoot but the shot went wide and out of bounds.

-The Pioneers outshot NCE 11-9 in the first half but it was to no avail as the halftime whistle blew with the second time of the second time.

-with the score tied 0-0.
+The Pioneers outshot NCE 11-9 in the first half but it was to no avail as the halftime whistle blew with the score tied 0-0. with the score tied 0-0.

 WPC came on strong at the start of the second half.
 The Pioneers controlled the ball and penetrated deep into NCE's zone but the shots on goal were again wide.
 NCE was only able to penetrate WPC's defense twice.
-WPC threatened when Felice broke away from defender's but the drive fell apart when he was tripped up near the left corner.
+WPC' threatened when Felico.